Suburban foodies: Fortitude Valley

 It’s time to embrace the saying “you are what you eat.”

 Straight from bamboo basket to mouth are the delicious, plump and flavourful dumplings at Fat Dumpling.
-It’s the slightly posh and entirely traditional dumpling spot you’ve been looking for.
 Handmade before your very eyes, these packages of heaven come fried, poached or steamed and with an array of delightful fillings.

 Beirne Lane proudly calls itself the “house of the people” and it’s not hard to see why.

 With a delicious range of craft beers and wines on offer, the bar heroes an extensive and experimental cocktail list that ticks all the boxes.
-The yumminess continues in the kitchen, with an exciting and heavily Japanese-influenced menu, with an emphasis on locally sourced produce and communal dining.
-Boasting a massive Josper Charcoal oven, the chefs at Beirne Lane have perfected all your favourite proteins, including our favourite–500g of Josper roasted mussels with chilli, garlic and crispy bread.
+The yumminess continues in the kitchen, with an exciting menu that dabbles in Japanese cuisine (and your classic bar-style plates).

 From dusk till dawn and from fine dining to chilled-out fare, Fortitude Valley should absolutely change its name to Fooditude Valley.
 Yay or nay?